 Dignity.
 Be respectful and friendly.
-Where at all practicable, maintain face-to-face contact, speak directly to the individual, and use their name when addressing them.
+Where practicable, maintain face-to-face contact, speak directly to the individual, and use their name when addressing them.

 Infection Control.
 Hands should be washed or sanitized before and after interactions.
-Wear gloves, if appropriate, use personal protective equipment, and use table barriers, garbage, and linen bags.
+Wear gloves, use personal protective equipment, and use table barriers, garbage, and linen bags if appropriate.
 Carry linens and supplies away from the floor.

 Safety.
 Validate/check the ID band, and welcome them by using the name on the band.
 Using proper body mechanics, lock your brakes, and, if possible, use side rails.
 Install a call light and provide warmth.

 Independence.
 Request permission to carry out the operation (using non-medical terms).
-Please encourage them to make decisions and take charge of as much of their care as they can.
+Please encourage them to make decisions and take charge of as much of their care as possible.

 Privacy.
-Before entering, knock on the door to announce your presence, and then close the door and pull the curtain closed.
+Before entering, knock on the door to announce your presence, then close the door and the curtain.
 Drape them as needed; do not show their body excessively or unnecessarily.